Resolution Celebrating Mahatma Gandhi's Legacy Introduced In US House

-Indian-American Congressman Raja Krishnamoorthi introduced a resolution in the US House of Representatives celebrating Mahatma Gandhi's 150th birth anniversary and legacy.
+Indian-American Congressman Raja Krishnamoorthi has introduced a resolution in the US House of Representatives celebrating Mahatma Gandhi's 150th birth anniversary and his enduring legacy.

 Another Congressman, George Holding, said, "Mahatma Gandhi is among the most revered and impactful leaders of our times.
 His lifelong commitment to human rights, civil liberty and freedom inspired countless millions across the globe.
 As we mark the 150th birth anniversary of Gandhi, let us honour his enduring legacy and celebrate his monumental impact."